IRE with Electrochemotherapy (IRECT) of the prostate -

 Figure 2: Left: placement of the IRE needles into the prostate.
 Right: time scale of the ECT treatment.
 Picture based on a graph by Haberl et al.

-When the IRE needles are positioned, Bleomycin will be injected.
-After only 8 minutes the Bleomycin is already distributed throughout the body.
+When the IRE needles are positioned, a chemotherapeutic agent will be injected.
+After only 8 minutes it is already distributed throughout the body.
 Localized and short electrical currents will be applied, producing both the IRE and RE fields.
 Within the IRE field, all tumor cells will be destroyed immediately afterwards.
-In the RE field, the tumor cells have a very high Bleomycin uptake, causing them to die within a few hours.
+In the RE field, the tumor cells have a very high chemotherapeutic agent uptake, causing them to die within a few hours.

 After the procedure is completed, you will remain under in-patient care for one night and can leave the hospital the day after.
 You can return to everyday life a few days afterwards.